Permanentfrost/HomeLab/README.md

 Note: Now enable the syslog protocol on the device you are using and point it towards your Raspberry Pi’s IP.
 The Raspberry Pi will start receiving the log messages from the device and start saving them to the log file you specified for that template.

-How to Point towards syslog server
+How to Point towards syslog server?

 Edit the rsyslog Config File located in `/etc/rsyslog.conf` which also relates to `/etc/rsyslog.d/50-default.conf`